PCC candidates on force's future

 "I think Cleveland Police has an opportunity here if the right commissioner is elected to go forward and to have a far brighter future because the police authorities have not served Cleveland Police and the people of Cleveland well.

-"Cleveland Police Authority has a lot to answer for."'Failed the public'
+"Cleveland Police Authority has a lot to answer for."

 Mr Price was dismissed after he was found to have lied about his role in the recruitment of the former police authority chairman Dave McLuckie's daughter.